aws-samples/sagemaker-ssh-helper/README.md

 The parameter <<kernel_gateway_app_name>> is either taken from SageMaker Studio when you run notebook [SageMaker_SSH_IDE.ipynb](SageMaker_SSH_IDE.ipynb), or from the image terminal as a `hostname` output, or you can find it in the list of running apps in AWS Console under Amazon SageMaker -> Control Panel -> User Details.
 It looks like this: `sagemaker-data-science-ml-m5-large-1234567890abcdef0`.

+For your convenience, the app name is printed by the `sm-ssh-ide get-metadata` command when you run the notebook (check the cell output).

 The local port `10022` will be connected to the remote SSH server port, to let you connect with SSH from IDE.
 In addition, the local port `8889` will be connected to remote Jupyter notebook port, the port `5901` to the remote VNC server